By Elin Enrooth

 If your business has enough foot traffic, you will be able to analyze popular times data.
 This data tells you when your business experiences the most traffic during the day.
 Typically, if this information is shown on your Knowledge Panel, then it will be included in Insights as well.

-Search queries lend insight to the most popular terms used to find your listing.
+Search queries lend insight to the most popular terms used to find your profile.
 Using this information, you can create better posts and ads to incorporate these keywords.

-Your business can view and directly respond to reviews on Google My Business.
+Your business can view and directly respond to reviews on the Google Business Profile.
 This tool gives your business yet another touchpoint in which you can engage with customers.

 Responding to bad reviews can help you as a business owner to better your practices and learn from your mistakes.
 Not to mention that a Harvard Business Review study found that when businesses responded to customer reviews, ratings increased.

 Messaging allows direct messaging between customers and your business.
 You can choose to turn Messaging on or off, however, it is a free and easy tool that will create a line of communication between your business and potential customers.

 Google considers customer engagement a key factor when ranking your business profile, so it is imperative that you are interacting on a regular basis.
 Not to mention, responding to users can help to answer any questions they may have, tell your business’s story, and attract new customers.